Firesphere/silverstripe-solr-search/docs/03-Usage.md

 ## Getting started

+You first _need_ to create an index extending the `Firesphere\SolrSearch\Indexes\BaseIndex` class, or if you are using the compatibility module, the `SilverStripe\FullTextSearch\Solr\SolrIndex` class.

-First, create an index extending the `BaseIndex` class.
-This will require a `getIndexName` method which is used to determine the name of the index to query Solr.
+If you are extending the base Index, it will require a `getIndexName` method which is used to determine the name of the index to query Solr.

+Although the compatibility module provides a core naming scheme, it is still highly recommended to implement your own method.

+**IMPORTANT**

+The usage of `YML` as a replacement for the core configuration, is _not_ a replacement for creating your own Index extending either of the Base Indexes.

+`YML` is purely used for the configuration of the index Classes.

 ## Configuration